QEVSEC: Quick Electric Vehicle SEcure Charging via Dynamic Wireless Power Transfer: Introduction

+Many countries across the globe are pushing for a transition from fossil-fueled combustion engines to \acrfull{ev}, as gas-powered cars are one of the largest sources of greenhouse gases~\cite{greenhouse}.
+As battery-powered electric motors replace combustion engines in \acrshort{ev}s, there is demand for a power supply solution to periodically recharge their battery.

+\acrfull{dwpt}~\cite{hutchinson} is a novel technology that enables charging the \acrshort{ev} while driving.
+Dynamic charging systems provide \acrshort{ev} owners with the flexibility to charge while moving with the help of \acrfull{cp}, i.e., \acrshort{dwpt} base stations embedded under the roads providing power to \acrshort{ev}s.
+However, such systems come with novel security and privacy threats, all of which are eased by the use of wireless communications for \acrshort{dwpt} and have been proven to be critical in attack scenarios~\cite{babu2022survey}.

-Over the past decade, several privacy-preserving authentication schemes for DWPT systems have been proposed.
-The authentication protocol needs to be communication and computationally lightweight, secure against different types of attacks and preserve the privacy of the user.
-The user identity is protected using pseudonyms that hide the real identity of the customer.
-From the simple physical representation of the system \cite{panchal}, researchers have developed a complete cryptography-based protocol managing the authentication of dynamic wireless charging for EVs.
+Over the past decade, researchers have developed several privacy-preserving authentication schemes for \acrshort{dwpt} systems.
+The authentication protocol needs to be lightweight in terms of communication and computation time, secure against different types of attacks, and preserve the privacy of the user.

-One of the initial works proposed with this scenario is the protocol developed by Li \textit{et al.} in 2015 \cite{li}.
-Their scheme comprehends a DWPT system for authentication and billing making use of symmetric encryption with keys generated depending on the position in time and space of the EV.
-The protocol exchanges messages for authentication with each CP using a different key each time, resulting in a large overhead for the communication and computation of these keys.

-Hussain \textit{et al.} \cite{hussain2017} published their scheme based on two different approaches described in detail later in the paper.
-They introduced the idea of CPs connected to the CSPA and the hash chain-based authentication and revocation of credentials to avoid the fraudulent use of the same.
-In this protocol, the EV exchanges multiple messages with the CP, which the CP relays to the CSPA and receives response from the CSPA.
-This leads to a large number of interactions between the CP and CSPA as well as increased utilization of the CP in the authentication scheme.
-As the CP is resource constrained and the contact time between EV and CP is limited, this authentication scheme might create a bottleneck for the protocol.
+Hussain \textit{et al.}~\cite{hussain2015,hussain2017} introduced the idea of \acrshort{cp}s connected to the \acrfull{cspa} and the hash chain-based authentication and revocation of credentials to avoid the fraudulent use of the same.
+In this protocol, the \acrshort{ev} exchanges multiple messages with the \acrshort{cp}s, which are directly connected to the \acrshort{cspa}.
+This leads to a large number of interactions between the \acrshort{cp} and \acrshort{cspa} as well as increased utilization of the \acrshort{cp} in the authentication scheme.